 This is such a lovely simple recipe to make.
 Using both dried ground ginger AND crystallised ginger it is definitely one for the ginger lovers.

-With a decent dollop of golden syrup my daughter wants you to know it has hints of an Anzac biscuit flavours too, what I can tell you is it tastes divine and the house smells amazing when you bake them.
+With a decent dollop of golden syrup my daughter wants you to know it has hints of an Anzac biscuit flavour too.
+What I can tell you, is it tastes divine and the house smells amazing when you bake them.

 If you do not have one (I can highly recommend one for all sorts of kitchen tasks) you can simply use a knife and finely chop the crystallised ginger or use a food processor and pulse until it is finely chopped or minced.